stephan-klein/supersonic/README.md

     grunt build watch:build

+###Running testApp and testSpecApp

+Running testApp and testSpecApp requires [devroids](https://github.com/AppGyver/devroids)

+* Clone [devroids](https://github.com/AppGyver/devroids) repo, install its dependencies (npm install) and run `npm link`.
+* Use devroids as you would use steroids.

 ### Publishing to bower

 This repository is set up with [Travis CI](https://magnum.travis-ci.com/AppGyver/supersonic).
 On each push to a branch that has passing unit tests, the continuous integration server will prepare a bower distributable version.
 That distributable will be deployed to [supersonic-bower](https://github.com/AppGyver/supersonic-bower) in an identically named branch, where it is installable via bower.